The Life and Times of Andy & Judi

 Welcome and congratulations on finding the Love Boat couple’s travel blog and checking us out.
 You may ask, did you guys really meet or work on the Love Boat?
 Basically – yes, so read on for the scoop.

 We are Andy & Judi and we met on the cruise ship SS Oriana in December 1977, during a voyage from Vancouver to Sydney.
 Andy was a fledgling trainee officer, or cadet and Judi was one of the many young Canadian passengers that boarded in Vancouver.
 Romance upon the high seas, a P&O cruises tradition, long before the Love Boat aired on TV.
 We had kept in touch, and in December 1979 when Andy left the Island Princess in Los Angeles, rather than returning to UK, he invited himself to Vancouver for Christmas.
 Things moved rather quickly from then, within 3 weeks we were engaged and in 6 months it was husband and wife.
-Who said whirlwind shipboard romances don’t last, as we reached 37 years in July 2017 and still going strong.
+Who said whirlwind shipboard romances don’t last, as we reached 42 years in 2022 and still going strong.

 With both children happily married and moved out, we have enjoyed the empty nest life style of more disposable income and consequently more travel.

 Now in retirement, we are seriously afflicted by the travel bug we experienced when younger, but was rather subdued during the child rearing years.
 In planning for retirement we purchased additional timeshare credits with Worldmark, so we now have about 6 weeks per year and purchased a Redwood 5th wheel to enjoy the RV’ing lifestyle.
-In addition we cruise regularly, previously with Princess, but will now be trying the small ships of Viking Ocean.
+In addition we cruise regularly, previously with Princess, but now with the small ships of Viking Ocean.

 As a Canadian Forces brat, she has lived all across Canada and also a few years in Germany, while her dad was posted overseas.
 She always had a love of nursing, so on finishing high school, signed up for the LPN course, which she completed in 1975.
 After a few years of experience as an LPN, it was onto the RN program, which she started just after our wedding in 1980.
 As an RN, she worked in a number of specialty areas, with the last 14 years in the Emergency Department of the local trauma hospital.
 In addition to cruising and travelling, her interests are reading, enjoying time with pets, family and various crafts.